 Since the early 1990s, WCS has worked with local Bolivian communities on sustainable natural resource management in the country's Madidi Tambopata landscape, a 42,500-square-mile stronghold for condors, among others.
 Here, WCS scientists are monitoring wildlife populations and working to develop transboundary conservation plans that encompass the landscape's borders in northern Bolivia and southern Peru.

-Ongoing programs in Bolivia and Chile will allow WCS staff to monitor annual migratory patterns in adult Andean condors, to gain information involving the distribution of those populations.
+Ongoing programs in Bolivia, Chile, and Argentina will allow WCS staff to monitor annual migratory patterns in adult Andean condors, to gain information involving the distribution of those populations.